 Drive to the start, paddle to the finish, have fun, and drive home.
-Free parking is available at the start and paid parking is available throughout the downtown area near the Finish Line at Allen's Landing (1001 Commerce Street at Main Street).
-View the view the Downtown Houston interactive parking map here for options.
+Free parking is available at the start and paid parking is available at the Finish line area at Allen's Landing (1001 Commerce Street at Main Street).